A Florida Keys Honeymoon Comes With Stateside Adventure

 Southernmost Point, Key West

-Key West's southernmost location is celebrated by an anchored buoy marked with the tagline "90 miles to Cuba."
+Key West's Southernmost Point is celebrated by an anchored buoy marked with the tagline "90 miles to Cuba."
 It's a great stop for taking pictures for those back home.
-There's also a butterfly conservatory, some great Cuban cafes, and art galleries nearby.
+There's also a butterfly conservatory, some great Cuban cafes and art galleries nearby.

 What to Pack for a Florida Keys Honeymoon

-In addition to reef-safe sunscreen, you'll also want to pack water shoes and walking shoes, a light sweater or windbreaker, aspirin for any motion sickness, and long sleeves and pants to prevent sunburn.
-Depending on your stay, the Florida Keys is a dressier spot for evening dinners, so bring the pretty sundresses and espadrilles too.
+In addition to reef-safe sunscreen, your packing checklist should include water shoes and walking shoes, a light sweater or windbreaker, aspirin for any motion sickness, and long sleeves and pants to prevent sunburn.
+Depending on your stay, the Florida Keys is a dressier spot for evening dinners, so bring the pretty sundresses and espadrilles in your honeymoon luggage, too.